nicholasgriffintn/aws-sagemaker-data-platform/SETUP.md

 ## Step 11: Enable Endpoint Deployment

-By default, SageMaker endpoints are not deployed to avoid costs during initial setup.
-Once your pipeline has successfully trained a model, enable endpoint deployment:
+SageMaker endpoints may not be deployed to avoid costs during initial setup.
+Enable endpoint deployment before running your first pipeline:

 1. Edit your environment config file: